Specialization after Generalization: Towards Understanding Test-Time Training in Foundation Models: Experiment details

 \subsection{Connection to MoEs}

 Given an underparameterized global model, a natural alternative to specializing to each test-time task as in TTT is to instead specialize individual ``expert'' models to subsets of tasks, routing test-time tasks to few of these experts.
-Such mixture of experts~\citep[MoEs;][]{shazeer2017outrageously,fedus2022switch,bertolissi2025local} have been shown to be an effective architecture for foundation models~\citep[e.g.,][]{dai2024deepseekmoe}.
+Such mixture of experts~\citep[MoEs;][]{shazeer2017outrageously,fedus2022switch,bertolissi2025local} have been shown to be an effective architecture for foundation models~\citep[e.g.,][]{dai2024deepseekmoe}.\looseness=-1

 To see whether our findings extend to MoEs, we train multiple experts (each being a different linear head) based on the MoE architecture of \cite{bertolissi2025local}, and evaluate accuracy as we scale the number of experts.
 We find that a larger number of experts increases the capacity of the model and improves accuracy, highlighting that MoEs are a promising approach to specialization without increasing inference cost.\looseness=-1

 We used a pre-trained CNN to extract last-layer embeddings from MNIST images.
 Following \cite{bertolissi2025local}, for a given number of experts, each expert was associated with a cluster centroid obtained by partitioning the training set into clusters via $k$-means.
 Expert training was performed by fine-tuning the pre-trained linear head on the nearest neighbors of the assigned centroid in embedding space.
-The fine-tuning hyperparameters are provided in \cref{tab:hyperparams:mnist_moe_params}.
-At test time, inputs were first mapped through the CNN encoder, after which the single closest cluster centroid was selected based on $L_2$-distance.
+The fine-tuning hyperparameters are provided in \cref{tab:hyperparams:mnist_moe_params}, \rebut{obtained by tuning on the validation set.} At test time, inputs were first mapped through the CNN encoder, after which the single closest cluster centroid was selected based on $L_2$-distance.
 The corresponding expert head then produced the final prediction.